avodonosov/hashver-maven-plugin/README.md

     mvn pro.avodonosov:hashver-maven-plugin:1.3:hashver
     mvn package -DskipExistingArtifacts
 ```

+The mojo cannot be run in the same maven invocation as other goals,
+it has to be run in a separately as shown above, because there is a kind
+of "chicken and egg" problem.
+The system properties for version
+expressions should be defined very early, right after maven session starts,
+to be interpolated into the project tree and be in effect for the other goals,
+and at this early point maven is unable to produce dependency graph
+we need to compute hashversions.
+If we compute hashversions after
+the project graph is built, it's too late to apply them.

 # Assumptions
 We assume all the module sources are located in the src/ directory.
 For every module we only hash the pom.xml, the src/ directory and the optional